magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 pleasures of the world, go forth to take ordination.
 Those monks at the time of the Buddha were able to practise and train themselves, and you must understand that you have the same potential.
-You are made up of the five just the same.
+You are made up of the five *khandhā,* just the same.
 You also have a body, pleasant and unpleasant feelings, memory and perception, thought formations and consciousness – as well as a wandering and proliferating mind.
 You can be aware of good and evil.
 Everything’s just the same.
 In the end, that combination of physical and mental phenomena present in each of you, as separate individuals, differs little from that found in those monastics who practised and became enlightened under the Buddha.
 They had all started out as ordinary, unenlightened beings.
 Some had even been gangsters and delinquents, while others were from good backgrounds.
 They were no different from us.
-The Buddha inspired them to go forth and practise for the attainment of (the Noble Path) and (fruition), and these days, in similar fashion, people like yourselves are inspired to take up the practice of sīla, samādhi and paññā.
+The Buddha inspired them to go forth and practise for the attainment of *magga* (the Noble Path) and *phala* (fruition), and these days, in similar fashion, people like yourselves are inspired to take up the practice of sīla, samādhi and paññā.

 Sīla, samādhi and paññā are the names given to the different aspects of the practice.
 When you practise sīla, samādhi and paññā, it means you